KansasCityWomeninTechnology/cocktails-worksheets/docs/css/setup/README.md

 # Create StackBlitz account

 We will use StackBlitz for our workshop.
-StackBlitz is a cloud development environment which means you have an access to your code even if you are not on your own laptop.
+StackBlitz is a cloud development environment which means you have access to your code even if you are not on your own laptop.

 1. Navigate to [**StackBlitz**](https://stackblitz.com/) and sign in with your GitHub account.